beqagerliAni/back-test-assigment-2025-public/README.md

   - Index commonly queried metrics (price, volume, market_cap, tags) and store precomputed aggregates when possible.
 - Sharding & replicas
   - Choose shard count by expected index size and node resources; use replicas for read throughput.
-- Ingest & pipelines
-  - Use ingest pipelines to normalize data, add enrichments, and drop PII.
-  - Use data streams & ILM (hot-warm) for time-series retention and rollover.
 - Aggregations & rollups
   - Precompute rollups (daily/weekly) and materialized aggregates for trending detection.
   - Use ES aggregations for top-k, percentiles, correlations.